otomato-gh/k8s-o10n-workshop/slides/workshop/foundations.md

     -   It shows that eBPF is clearly superior to `iptables` but not clear if the same is true for IPVS

 ---

+## Optimizing Kubernetes Networking - Additional Considerations

+- Use scheduling constraints (node and pod affinity) to avoid nosiy neighbours occupying all of the bandwidth

+- Consider [topology-aware routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) (in beta since v1.24) to improve latencies
+  - Can improve performance, relaibility and cost.

+---
 ## Measuring Resources on Kubernetes